gabrielvoltani/Back-End_store_manager/README.md

 # Back-End Store Manager

 This project is a back-end application for managing a store's inventory.
-The application was built using Node.js, Express, and PostgreSQL.
+The application was built using Node.js and Express.js.

 ## Features